 Mr. Goppelsroeder has served as the President and CEO of DSM Nutritional Products Ltd. since 2013 and is a member of the DSM Executive Committee.
 Mr. Goppelsroeder has previously worked at Boston Consulting, Syngenta in its seed care business unit, and F. Hoffman-La Roche in its fine chemicals and vitamins division until the acquisition of such division by DSM in 2003.
 Mr. Goppelsroeder holds a degree in engineering from the Swiss Federal Institute of Technology and a Master of Business Administration degree from Insead, Fontainebleau.

-Dr. Kung is a founding member of Vivo Capital, a healthcare/biotechnology venture capital management firm founded in 1996 in Palo Alto, California.
+Dr. Kung is a founding member of Vivo Capital, a healthcare/biotechnology growth and private equity investment management firm founded in 1996 in Palo Alto, California.
 Dr. Kung started his career in the biotechnology industry in 1979 when he joined Cetus Corporation.
 He later co-founded Cetus Immune Corporation in 1981, which was acquired by its parent company in 1983.
 In 1984 he co-founded Genelabs Technologies, Inc. where he served as Chairman and CEO until 1995.
 During his tenure in Genelabs, he brought the company public in 1991, and built it to a 175 employee international biotech company with operations in the United States, Belgium, Singapore, Switzerland and Taiwan.
 Dr. Kung holds a Bachelor of Science degree in chemistry from the National Tsing Hua University in Taiwan, and a Doctor of Philosophy degree in molecular biology and a Master of Business Administration degree from the University of California, Berkeley.
 Dr. Kung currently serves on the board of directors of a number of emerging healthcare and biotechnology companies.